µÛÍõ»áËù

 • – Great place to promote your professional brand.
 Post informational articles, follow trends, connect with your friends.
 Clean-up Facebook (remove any suspect photos) or make them private.
 Do not post anything you would not place on the front of the local newspaper.

-4. Prepare a Résumé – Assistance is through the Career Network (5th Floor Baker Center).
+4. Prepare a Résumé – Assistance is through the Career Services (5th Floor Baker Center).

 5. Where to look for an internship?